edgio-docs/edgio-docs/guides/applications/v7/performance/response.md

 - **sec**: Cloud worker server errors count.
 The number of errors, such as `534 Edgio Project Error`, encountered by this instance of the cloud worker server. <!--(errors with level 2)-->.
 - **srss**: Cloud worker server resident set size.
 The amount of memory, in MiB, occupied by the code segment, heap, and stack of this instance of the cloud worker server and your application.
 - **st**: Cloud worker server time.
 The total time, in milliseconds, it took this instance of the cloud worker server to process the request (i.e., receive the request and then sending the response back to a cloud worker handler).
 For example, if you have a Next.js application, this metric measures the time it took the Next.js server to return a response.
-- **scs**: Cloud worker server cold-start.
+- **scs**: Cloud worker server cold start.
 Returns `true` when this instance of the cloud worker server was initiated by this request.
 Otherwise, returns `false`.
-- **scst**: Cloud worker server cold-start time.
+- **scst**: Cloud worker server cold start time.
 Returns the value of the `st` metric as measured by the request at which the `scs` metric was set to `true`.
 - **srt**: Cloud worker server ready time.
 The time, in milliseconds, it took for this instance of a cloud worker server to perform a cold start (i.e., the time from which this instance was spawned to to the moment it was ready to process requests).
 - **art**: Application ready time.
 The time, in milliseconds, it took to import your application code and start your app (e.g., Next.js) after a cloud worker server cold start.